 When the provider is a Network provider for both the Primary Plan and this Plan, the allowable expense is the Primary Plan's network rate.
-When the provider is a network provider for the Primary Plan and an outof-Network provider for this Plan, the allowable expense is the Primary Plan's network rate.
-When the provider is an out-of-Network provider for the Primary Plan and a Network provider for this Plan, the allowable expense allowed by the Primary Plan.
+When the provider is a network provider for the Primary Plan and an out-of-Network provider for this Plan, the allowable expense is the Primary Plan's network rate.
+When the provider is an out-of-Network provider for the Primary Plan and a Network provider for this Plan, the allowable expense is the reasonable and customary charges allowed by the Primary Plan.
 When the provider is an out-of-Network provider for both the Primary Plan and this Plan, the allowable expense is the greater of the two Plans' reasonable and customary charges.
 If this plan is secondary to Medicare, please also refer to the discussion in the section below, titled " Determining the Allowable Expense When this Plan is Secondary to Medicare".